Rockfella/ErgoAnnotation/README.md

 ### Export Annotations to CSV
-When the annotations are complete, the ratings can be exported to csv for further analysis.
-With regards to DUET, the complete risk analysis is being built.
-As for now, the .csv file rows can be calculated and used in the DUET tool. https://duet.pythonanywhere.com/
+When the annotations are complete, the annotations can be exported to .csv for further analysis.